Yuvalb94/Light_Monitor/README.md

 ```

 ## How to automatically run the script when Raspberry Pi is turned on
-The script 'light_monitor' is out main script and it should be launched automatically when Raspberry Pi is turned on.
+The script 'light_monitor.py' is out main script and it should be launched automatically when Raspberry Pi is turned on.

 This is done using the following tools -
 1. We have a bash script, called `startup_script.sh` which is an infinite loop that keep relaunching the script and waits for it to finish.
 If it crashes, it's supposed to run again.